ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/mannwhitneyutest.md

 ## mannWhitneyUTest {#mannwhitneyutest}

-Calculates the Mann-Whitney rank test for two independent samples from distinct distributions.
+Applies the Mann-Whitney rank test to independent samples from distinct distributions.

 **Syntax**